Dwaraka-Poreddy/android-mental-model-atlas/books/book-3-production-android/09-remote-communication/21-2xx-success/01-mental-model.md

 Imagine you submit a passport application.

-After reviewing your application,
+After reviewing it,

 the officer says:

 > "Your application has been successfully processed."

-Notice something important.
+Notice what that statement doesn't tell you.

-That statement doesn't tell you:
+It doesn't tell you:

-- whether you'll receive a passport today,
+- whether you'll receive your passport immediately,
-- whether documents will arrive later,
+- whether it will arrive by mail,
-- or whether additional information is included.
+- or whether there's anything else to collect.

 It communicates something more fundamental.